undimmable/learning-context-protocol/available-tools-and-providers.md

 10. [TODO] Task Management Provider: http://localhost:8007
 11. [TODO] Personal Development Provider: http://localhost:8008

+You can use docker-compose to run the required dependencies e.g., to implement a vector database provider, you'll need a weaviate, chroma or qdrant docker images.
+You choose.

 [//]: # there we stop for now, everything else is for the next iteration()